nexus-codingg/clerk-support-repo-elements-invitation-self-signup/README.md

 You can discuss ideas, ask questions, and meet others from the community in our [Discord](https://discord.com/invite/b5rXHjAg7A).

 If you prefer, you can also find support through our [Twitter](https://twitter.com/ClerkDev), or you can [email](mailto:support@clerk.dev) us!

+# Bug Reproduction

+1. Invite Non existing user to organization
+2. Accept invite to organization
+3. The information doesn't prefill email
+4. Try clicking the link again within the email
+5. Try entering a password
+6. Click submit
+7. Does nothing